heapsource/fire/docs/specs/priest.v.1.0.md

 Loops are repetitive expressions that process the input many times return an array of results.

 ### @loop
-Process the input forever or until it founds a @break statement.
+Process the input forever or until it founds a loop control expression.
 Returns an array with the results of every input processing.

 ### @while
 Process the input as long as the expression given in the hint is true or until it founds a loop control statement statement.
 Returns an array with the results of every input processing.